-Set rop to op rounded to an integer. mpfr\rint rounds to the nearest representable integer in the given direction rnd, mpfr\ceil rounds to the next higher or equal representable integer, mpfr\floor to the next lower or equal representable integer, mpfr\round to the nearest representable integer, rounding halfway cases away from zero (as in the roundTiesToAway mode of IEEE 754-2008), and mpfr\trunc to the next representable integer toward zero.
+Set rop to op rounded to an integer. mpfr\rint rounds to the nearest representable integer in the given direction rnd, and the other five functions behave in a similar way with some fixed rounding mode:

+- mpfr\ceil: to the next higher or equal representable integer (like mpfr\rint with MPFR\RNDU); - mpfr\floor to the next lower or equal representable integer (like mpfr\rint with MPFR\RNDD); - mpfr\round to the nearest representable integer, rounding halfway cases away from zero (as in the roundTiesToAway mode of IEEE 754-2008); - mpfr\roundeven to the nearest representable integer, rounding halfway cases with the even-rounding rule (like mpfr\rint with MPFR\RNDN); - mpfr\trunc to the next representable integer toward zero (like mpfr\rint with MPFR\RNDZ).